Associate Degree | Page 2 | Western Technical College

 Additional Admission Requirements:

-To enroll in the Foundations of Teacher Education Associate Degree program, first apply for admission to the College, then read the program's Essential Functions and complete a background check.
-You can find links to these documents below.
+To enroll in the Foundations of Teacher Education Associate Degree program, first apply for admission to the College, then complete a background check.
+You can find the link to the background check document below:

 Application Fee: